codykrieger/dotvim/README.md

 /path/to/your/rake/binary make
 ```

 Then run vim/gvim again, and you should be okay!
-If not...just get rid
+If not...forget about
-of Command-T.
+Command-T.